 (While hotels, car rentals, and merchandise are also possible to book, they generally provide poor value for your Asia Miles, and so we’ll skip over them in this guide.)

 Similar to its fellow Oneworld loyalty program British Airways Avios, Cathay Pacific Asia Miles primarily uses a distance-based award chart.
-Alas, that’s where the simplicity of the program ends, and the endless subtleties and intricacies begin.

 Together with the award chart, the routing rules are also an important component of any mileage program.
 In true Asia Miles fashion, the routing rules (which can be accessed at this link) are extremely complex: